 Either way, there is no doubting that this is top of the list of things to do in London with kids.
 It can even be made interesting for younger kids and toddler with a little imagination as we’ve demonstrated.
 And if you have only one day in London with kids, you can easily squeeze in a visit to the Tower as we did.

 I hadn’t been too sure if the Tower of London was a London attraction for young kids, but BattleKid enjoyed his visit, albeit a dragon hunting adventure, and we adults enjoyed it again.
-I can wholeheartedly recommend it as part of a family day out in London.
+Would I recommend it as part of a family day out in London?
+Absolutely.

 Have you visited the Tower of London yet?